Vyral/base-template/_posts/2022-06-02-your-minimum-requirements-in-a-house.md

 ---
 layout: post
-title: Your Minimum Requirements in a House
+title: What Do You Need in a Home?
 date: 2022-06-02 00:00:00
 tags:
   - Home Buyer Tips